stfc/docker-and-gh-actions-for-ml/docs/3-containerise-it.md

 Before we start coding away, let's first explain what containers are and how they work.

 !!! note
-    If you're already familiar with this, feel free to skip ahead to the [next section](#making-the-dockerfile).
+    If you're already familiar with this, feel free to skip ahead to the [next bit](#making-the-dockerfile).

 ### Terminology